 08 of 10

-Meloui are round Moroccan pancakes (rghaif) that are shaped by rolling a folded strip of dough up like a rug, and then flattening the upright coil into a circle.
-They can be eaten plain or with syrup made from butter and honey.Continue to 9 of 10 below.
+Meloui are round Moroccan pancakes (rghaif) that are shaped by rolling a folded strip of dough up like a rug, coiling the roll, and flattening it into a circle.
+These pancakes can be eaten plain or with syrup made from butter and honey.Continue to 9 of 10 below.

 09 of 10

-These classic Moroccan pancakes, or rghaif, are made by flattening portions of dough and then folding them into squares.
-Frying the folded dough in a pan yields a layered pancake which is crispy on the outside and chewy on the inside.
+These classic Moroccan pancakes (rghaif) are made by flattening portions of dough and then folding them into squares.
+Frying the folded dough in a pan yields a layered pancake that is crispy on the outside and chewy on the inside.

 10 of 10

-Morocco's rendition of baklava (or baklawa as it's called instead) is made by sandwiching an almond filling between multiple layers of homemade pastry made from semolina and white flour.
+Morocco's version of baklava (or baklawa as it is called in Morocco) is made by sandwiching an almond filling between multiple layers of homemade pastry made from semolina and white flour.